Key Considerations for Complying With Uniform Guidance Procurement Rules

 Sealed bid Greater than the simplified acquisition threshold:

-• Used when selection of successful bidder can be made principally on the basis of price
+• Used when selection of successful bidder can be made principally based on price

 • Bids must be solicited from an adequate number of known suppliers, providing sufficient response time